weaveworks/weave-gitops/doc/adr/0007-api-service.md

 For production environments, it will be needed a docker repository, a token with permissions to push the image, and public access to those images.

-When a `wego` release is made, a Github action will be triggered that will make the corresponding release in the wego-api's docker repository using the same tag used for the` wego` release.
+When a `wego` release is made, a Github action will be triggered that will make the corresponding release in the wego-api's Github docker repository using the same tag used for the` wego` release.

 At runtime, we will use the version LD flag to tell `wego` which tag to use in the `wego-api` deployment.